acudworth3/component-library-poc/docs/project-notes.md

 - `consts/` this folder contains files with consts supported ideally by a linter rule recommending no consts in file
   - files in this folder would generally correspond to values used across components
   - an alternate approach would be to have each reusable component have its own consts folder/file
+- `tests/`
+- `components`

 #### Build System

 > [!NOTE]
 > I consider the entire ci, PR, cd process part of developer tooling.
-Dependign on team structure that is not always the case, but I include it hear with some thoughts about how to use it as part of the dev experience.
+Depending on team structure that is not always the case, but I include it hear with some thoughts about how to use it as part of the dev experience.
+(NOT COMPLETED)

 - `ci.ymal`
 - `release.ymal`